lucasnell/midgenomes/_R/README.md

 ### `02-phylo` folder:

+- `01-protein-align-stats.R`: Create table with summary stats about alignments of proteins matching OrthoDB Diptera proteins.
-- `01-ddBD.R`: Use ddBD method to inform priors for the speciation birth--death process in MCMCTree
+- `02-ddBD.R`: Use ddBD method to inform priors for the speciation birth--death process in MCMCTree
-- `02-phylogeny-plots.R`: Plot maximum likelihood and time-calibrated phylogenetic trees
+- `03-phylogeny-plots.R`: Plot maximum likelihood and time-calibrated phylogenetic trees